dimkr/tootik/README.md

 The server verifies HTTP signatures of requests to /inbox/%s, using the sender's key.
 They key is cached to reduce the amount of outgoing requests.

-In addition, the server ignores incoming requests from unknown users, not followed by any local user and not addressed by any local post.
-This means that federated user A cannot follow local user B (= send a Follow activity) until at least one local user (B or another user) follows A or sends a post to A.

 ## Credits and Legal Information

 tootik is free and unencumbered software released under the terms of the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0); see LICENSE for the license text.